dimmyvi/tigress-requirements/draft-tigress-requirements.md

 The companies that are providing the digital credential are the provisioning partners.
 They are in control of the provisioning information and the lifecycle of the credentials.
 Each device has a preexisting trust relationship between itself and the Provisioning Partner.

-The interface between the devices and the Provisioning Partner can be proprietary or part of a public standard such as the CCC.
+The interface between the devices and the Provisioning Partner can be proprietary or part of published specifications such as the {{CCC-Digital-Key-30}}.
 The sender device obtains provisioning information from the provisioning partner, then shares it to the recipient device via Tigress.
 The recipient then takes that data and sends it to the Provisioning Partner to redeem a credential.

 For some credential types the Provisioning Partner who mints new credentials is actually the sender device.
 In that scenario the receiver will generate new key material at the request of the sender device, and then communicate with the sender device over Tigress to its key material signed by the sender device.